 The angel’s trumpet (also known as brugmansia) is an easy to grow shrub that adores tropical and subtropical climate with cool nights and warm days.
 It originates from South America and has flavourful, heavy flowers which resemble trumpets.
 They reach up to 20cm in length and bloom in different colours – white, yellow, pink, orange and creamy.
 Its leaves are large, dark green and shiny.
 The plant is quite tall – it reaches at least 1.80m in height and can grow up to 6m.

 However, it’s also a member of the nightshade family, where, despite having tomatoes and potatoes, which have edible non-poisonous parts, all parts of brugmansia are toxic.
+The plant contains highly toxic and potentially deadly alkaloids such as scopolamine, hyoscyamine and atropine, but not only.
+The highest concentration of these toxins is found in its seeds and leaves.
+A very unfortunate case of a young 18 old man intentionally ingesting burgmansia tea has been reported.
+The boy performed self-amputation with pruning shears under the influence of the plant.
+Reportedly the dosage boiled was just two flowers of Angel’s Trumpet.
+The patient confirmed a complete amnesia during the amputation.
 If you are going to handle the plant, it’s recommended to use gloves, because one of the easiest ways for the poison to penetrate your body is through touching your eyes or food with contaminated hands.
 It has been used as a hallucinogen, yet, high dosages can lead to severe poisoning with a fatal outcome.

 Aconitum, also known as Wolfsbane, is a highly poisonous plant.
 It’s scientific name Aconitum probably originates from the Akonitos mountain in Anatolia.
 There, according to Greek mythology, Hercules led the three-headed dog Cerberus out of the underworld kingdom of Hades.
 The dog’s saliva gives birth to Wolfsbane.